spring-media/Carlos/README.md

 As of `Carlos 0.4`, it's possible to transform values coming out of `Fetcher` instances with just a `OneWayTransformer` (as opposed to the required `TwoWayTransformer` for normal `CacheLevel` instancess.
 This is because the `Fetcher` protocol doesn't require `set`).
 This means you can easily chain `Fetcher` (closures as well) that get a JSON from the internet and transform their output to a model object (for example a `struct`) into a complex cache pipeline without having to create a dummy inverse transformation just to satisfy the requirements of the `TwoWayTransformer` protocol.

+As of `Carlos 0.5`, all transformers natively support asynchronous computation, so you can have expensive transformations in your custom transformers without blocking other operations.
+In fact, the `ImageTransformer` that comes out of the box processes image transformations on a background queue.

 ### Post-processing output

 In some cases your cache level could return the right value, but in a sub-optimal format.
 For example, you would like to sanitize the output you're getting from the Cache as a whole, independently of the exact layer that returned it.